IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/predictive.md

-12. Add a new tile, Common -> If
+12. Add a new building block, Common -> If

 	a.
 Change name to If_future_value_more_than_100

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. condition: $fvalue >= 100

-13. On the TRUE branch of the IF, add a new tile, SevOne -> REST API v2 -> Alerts -> createAlert
+13. On the TRUE branch of the IF, add a new building block, SevOne -> REST API v2 -> Alerts -> createAlert

 	a.
 Change name to SevOne_Create_Alert

 	a.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. authKey: $NMSCredentials